-Certain things kind of need to be banned in India.
-Things like flashing a boner on an unsuspecting public in the form of a statue, telling young people to kidnap the girls they like, and the unleashing of wrath on people kissing rather than pissing in public.
+Certain things kind of need to be banned in India: flashing the biggest boner on an unsuspecting world in the form of a pricey AF statue, telling young people to kidnap the girls they like, and the unleashing of wrath on people kissing rather than pissing in public.

 You would not think a video game would be on that list.
 And yet, we continue to surprise ourselves.
 PlayerUnknown’s Battlegrounds (PUBG)—a free-to-download, survival-themed battle game, in which online gamers are placed on an island and have to eliminate other players to be the sole survivors—has been upsetting a lot of Indians ever since its launch as a mobile app last year, even leading to a ban in the state of Gujarat.
 And now, acting upon an unprecedented response to the popularity, and the subsequent controversy around the game, the state police of Gujarat is cracking down on a very different kind of law-breakers: its unrelenting players.

 Over the last one week, the state police has imprisoned 16 people, including students, for allegedly playing PUBG on their phones.
 Though now out on bail, the case will go to the courts, followed by a trial for not following the notification.

 Gujarat became the first state to officially ban PUBG in January this year.
 The game, which has reportedly been blamed for being extremely addictive among the youngsters, has been under the radar of various government bodies for the last six months for being “a demon in every house”.
 Umm… ya, video games can be addictive and ruin student lives but so can be television, sugar and cigarettes.